Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 ## Release 2.0.10
-- Favorites (Show Favorites didn't work)
+- Favourites (Show Favourites didn't work)
 - SysML Locate Part for Sequence Call by name
 - Add Load Scripts (if a Script is changed the user has to update the Script in hoTools before using it)
 - Script Examples for JavaScript
 - EAModel with Clipboard functions (for usage in Scripts)
-- Default Line style all none (delete *.xml file required, or File, Settings,..)
-  It's possible that Activity Diagrams and Statechart have a default Line style You may want to change it by
+- Default Line style all none (delete *.xml file required, or File, Settings,) It's possible that Activity Diagrams and Statechart have a default Line style You may want to change it by
   File, Settings, Default Line style

 ## Release 2.0.9

-- Consolidate Tag with release (skip 2.0.8)
+- Consolidate Tag of release (skip 2.0.8)
-- Fix: Conveyed Items for Information Flow and for Connector
+- Fix: Conveyed Items for Information Flow and Connector
 - Fix: Opened tabbed were duplicated by opening another repository
-- Optimization: Only one Button Conveyed Items (former two, function decides from selected element/connector/flow)
+- optimisation: Only one Button Conveyed Items (former two, function decides from selected element/connector/flow)
-- Optimization: Only one Button Notes (former two, function decides from selected element/diagram what to do)
+- optimisation: Only one Button Notes (former two, function decides from selected element/diagram what to do)
 - Switch off annoying Tooltip in SQL window
 - Search description adapted to EA 13